 After more evaluation, staff will recommend either the sewer or housing project be submitted.

 ”It boils down to what the most competitive projects are, and what is ready,” Loya said.
 “Ready has specific requirements ... you actually have to have certain things in place.
-For example, on the sewer construction project, one of the key components on that project is demonstrating a low income benefit, the target income.”

 If the planning grant is funded, the city could build a new industrial park on the Happy Valley Industrial Park property, and construct a condominium-style building on a vacant lot in the Aldergrove Industrial Park to sell it to private companies who are ready to own property to help them grow, according to staff.